 In addition, you may want to find ways to help them with obstacles like stairs or taller pieces of cat furniture.
 That way, they can be mobile without the pain of jumping or intense joint use.
 Another option that has become more popular is the use of CBD.

-With CBD, arthritis can be relieved pretty greatly.
+With CBD, arthritis can be relieved.
 Some owners may choose to use CBD oil for arthritis alongside another natural anti-inflammatory for cats to create better results.
 If this sounds like an option that would work well for your cat, then make sure you're familiar with the ideal CBD dose for arthritis in cats.

 Because of this, more people are turning to natural arthritis treatments for cats like CBD.
 CBD and arthritis almost seem to be natural enemies, making the product a helpful tool in giving your cat a bit more comfort.
 It's natural, safe and easy to administer to feline friends.